stennety/mywebsite/about.md

 ### NOTE:

-The views expressed on this site are mine and not those of my employer.
+The views expressed on this site are Ola's and not those of her employer.